How to Prove Medical Negligence in A Compensation Case?

+Now you have seen how to prove medical negligence, what steps can you take?
 There are a number of ways that you can help your personal injury solicitor to prove medical negligence took place.
 Information is the key here, the more information that supports your claim, the better chance you have of winning a compensation payment.
 This information includes both details of the clinical negligence itself, as well as the effect it has had on your life.

 Keeping any receipts that relate to costs that you have injured due to the injury or illness that was caused by clinical negligence is also important, as these will be used to work out how much you will seek in special damages.
 Examples of this include:

 - Travel costs – to heave the injury or illness treated.

 - Loss of earnings – if you had to take time away from work due to the injury or illness.